rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 ## remarks

-Note that each hierarchy of scopes is a forest of scopes, but not necessarily vice versa.
+Note that each hierarchy of scopes is a forest of scopes, but not necessarily also vice versa.
 The latter is because a setup may have more than one root set.

 * forest <-> normalized setup
 * hierarchy -> normalized setup